Frequently Asked Questions

 Does the tuition cost include everything I will need?

-Yes.
-There are no additional hidden fees.
+Yes, there are no additional hidden fees.
 The CNA and Phlebotomy Training programs are all inclusive which bundles everything together.
-The class textbook rental is provided, your choice of either one solid purple or white (CNA Program) or solid black (Phlebotomy Program), TB Skin test, all lab supplies, hands-on (clinical) hours, Student Malpractice Insurance, are all included in the cost of the tuition.
+The class textbook rental is provided, your choice of either one solid purple or gray (CNA Program) or solid black (Phlebotomy Program), TB Skin test, all lab supplies, Student Malpractice Insurance, are all included in the cost of the tuition.

-NOTE: Required immunizations - Hepatitis B Series completion, and students who are required to obtain a chest x-ray for negative TB verification are not included in tuition, students are liable for costs incurred.
+NOTE: Required immunizations - Hepatitis B Series completion (CNA Program only) and students who are required to obtain a chest x-ray for negative TB verification are not included in tuition, students are liable for costs incurred.

 Do I need to wear scrubs to class?